gdude2002/Training/docs/PITFALLS.md

 As you can see, even the Apple engineers fell pray to what, until a few moments ago, you probably considered to be a very basic mistake that only a newcomer could make.
-However, as you can see, that's just not the case, and this code had been present in iOS for years, up until it was discovered.
+However, as you can see that's just not the case - and this code had been present in iOS for years.

 Hopefully this emphasizes my point - **Never leave out the curly braces on a conditional**.
 Get into the habit now, or you'll regret it later.